Contact CAOS Conflict Management on 020 3371 7507

 In today’s world, many support processes have lost connection with the idea of being ‘client-led’, often because of the pressure of ‘targets’ to achieve particular outcomes that may not align with the needs and wishes of the clients themselves.

-The CAOS Conflict Coaching model returns the power and decision-making within (and before) the coaching session to the clients and 'walks alongside' them in their exploration of their difficulty rather than try to lead them to a particular outcome or in a particular direction.
+The CAOS Conflict Coaching model returns the power and decision-making within (and before) the coaching session to the clients and 'walks alongside' them in their exploration of their difficulty rather than try to lead them to a particular outcome or in a particular direction decided not by the client but by the coach.

 It trusts that clients know what works best for them and what feels right to them and that having space to be listened to and assistance in being creative can often be all that's needed to help them 'clear the fog' that exists when caught up in an unresolved conflict, so that they can see how to create a way forward to something different and new that feels right for them.